kimmindol/kimmindol/README.md

 ### Hi there 👋

 - My name is **min-seok**, major in **Biomedicalsystem** at Soongsil University
-- My goal it to let the people know medical information of animals
+- My goal is to let the people know medical information of animals

 </br>